-Wine (Wine Is Not an Emulator) is an open-source application provides compatibility of running software developed for Microsoft Windows on Unix-like operating systems.
+Wine (Wine Is Not an Emulator) is an open-source application that provides compatibility with running software developed for Microsoft Windows on Unix-like operating systems.
 With the help of Wine, you can run Windows software on a Linux system.
-Wine 5.0 is the latest version available for the installation on Ubuntu systems.
+The development team has recently released the latest Wine 9.0 version that is available for installation on Ubuntu systems.

 sudo dpkg --add-architecture i386